sowmya1283/inspiringquotes/README.md

 - __The Quote__

   - The actual quote is displaed within the quotebox.
-It displayed in the two quotation marks. the author name is also fetched and displayed.
+It displayed within the two quotation marks.

 ![The Quote](https://github.com/sowmya1283/inspiringquotes/blob/main/assets/images/quote.png)